 What Is AP Style?

 The familiar symbol on the left represents the Associated Press, from which the Associated Press style, or AP Style originates.
-AP Style is a standardized set of writing, punctuation and grammatical rules for journalists to ensure consistency across news publications.
+AP Style is a standardized set of writing, punctuation, and grammatical rules for journalists to ensure consistency across news publications.
 All reporters and news writers learn AP Style in journalism school and use it in their everyday writing assignments.
-AP Style writing involves everything from the style in which the press release or article is written, to dates, datelines, job titles, professional titles and much more.
+AP Style writing involves everything from the style in which a press release or article is written, to dates, datelines, job titles, professional titles and much more.
 AP style was developed and is maintained by The Associated Press, the world’s oldest news service, and it is the most widely used writing style for publication.

 Why AP Style matters to you

-By explaining what AP Style is, I must first explain what it is not—it is not advertising copy, marketing copy or overtly promotional; a solid press release should read like a news article – just the facts, ma’am.
+In explaining what AP Style is, I must first explain what it is not—it is not advertising copy, marketing copy or overtly promotional; a solid press release should read like a news article – just the facts, ma’am.
 No adjectives, no superlatives.
 While many people think a press release should “sell” their product or service, it does, but subtly.
 It’s all about credibility.
 Any legit newsroom will tell you if you want to sell something, buy an ad.
-The idea is to present a newsworthy topic about your business, product or service in a legitimate news format so that it can be picked up and published in any newspaper or periodical as a standard news article.
+The idea is to present a newsworthy topic about your business, product or service in a valid news format so that it can be picked up and published in any newspaper or periodical as a standard news article.

 Don’t get me wrong, there are many wonderful writers who don’t know or use AP Style, but they are generally marketing copywriters, novelists, and poets.
-In fact, I love the opportunity to write for casual outlets like blogs or social media, because it gives me the chance to break the rules and let loose with my creative impulses, and actually use more overt advertising language.
+In fact, I love the opportunity to write for casual outlets like blogs or social media, because it gives me the chance to break the rules and let loose with my creative impulses, and use more overt advertising language.
 But when it comes to writing press releases and articles for publication, I am an AP Style devotee.

 An added bonus of submitting press releases in press-ready AP Style format is that news agencies are far less likely to edit the copy you approved.
 You want them to publish your release without edits.
 If your news is interesting enough to publish but not presented in AP Style, they’ll start hacking away at it and you never know how your published copy will read.